voyager-software/apmc-demo/readme.md

 ## Assumptions

 Both light and dark UI modes are supported.

 Based on the wording of the Tech Excerisde, I did not add a full sceen video player.
-Video player is show on the Episode Details screen.
+Video player is shown on the Episode Details screen.

 In order to support both interface orientations I opted for a scroll view on this screen.

 Video player has a placeholder image in case videoUrl cannot be constructed from the provided string.

 A loading indicator displayed while the video is buffering.

 # APMCCore